SublimeText/sublime_lib/README.md

 ## Releasing a new version

-1. Bump version in `pyproject.toml` & commit it.
+1. Create a tag in the format `v<major>.<minor>.<patch>`
-3. Push to origin.
+2. Push the tag to origin.

-4. On GitHub > Actions, run "release" action against `master`.
+A github action should be created that builds a WHEEL file, creates a release for this tag and attaches the WHEEL file as an artifact.